hrldcpr/blog/_posts/2020-10-27-visual-sum-of-cubes.md

 In the context of [simplices](https://en.wikipedia.org/wiki/Simplex), going from 2 line segments to 3 triangles to 4 tetrahedra is a nice pattern—line segments are 1-simplices, triangles are 2-simplices, and tetrahedra are 3-simplices.

-I *think* the pattern can continue, using 5 four-dimensional 4-simplices to derive the formula for sum of $$1^4$$ to $$n^4$$, and so on in increasingly high dimensions.
+I *think* the pattern can continue, using 5 four-dimensional 4-simplices to derive the formula for $$1^4+2^4+\dots+n^4$$, and so on in increasingly high dimensions.
 But that might defeat the point of it being a 'visual' proof.